What is an elder? Who can be one? Why is it such a big deal?

 - The existing Elders will investigate all concerns and will address them with each candidate as necessary.

 - Those candidates who have been proven through the examination by the Elders and the church will be presented to the congregation for affirmation.

 - If they have not been ordained as an elder previously, elder candidates will be publicly ordained in a special service.

-Our current elders who are serving: Terry Ziegler, J.D.
-Wickham, Brent Haldeman, Mike McCormick, Tom Quarles.
+Our current elders who are serving: Mike McCormick, Kevin Morris, J.D.
+Wickham, Brent Haldeman, David Wicks & Kris Camp.